ponty/pyusb/docs/tutorial.rst

     # write the data
     ep.write('test')

-The first two lines import PyUSB package modules. ``usb.core`` is the main module, and ``usb.util`` contains utility functions.
+The first two lines import PyUSB package modules. ``usb1.core`` is the main module, and ``usb1.util`` contains utility functions.
 The next command searches our device and returns an instance object if it is found.
 If not, ``None`` is returned.
 After, we set the configuration to use.
 Note that no argument indicating what configuration we want was supplied.
 As you will see, many PyUSB functions